juanallo/vscode-dependency-cruiser/README.md

 The extension supports configuration for generating the diagram:

+-   **exclude**: Define a regex to exclude dependencies for being listed.
+Defaults to `node_modules/`
 -   **maxDepth**: Define the maximun depth the cruiser will go into dependencies.
 -   **layout**: Define the layout the diagram will use to display the tree.
 Defaults to `dot`
 -   **prefix**: Prefix to add to each node URL.
 For example, you can use this to alllow opening the file in github.
 -   **moduleSystems**: Define the module systems to be used.
 Supported: `['amd', 'cjs', 'es6', 'tsd']`.
 Defaults to `["amd", "cjs", "es6"]`
 -   **tsConfig**: Specify the path for the typescript configuration file.
 Defaults to `tsconfig.json`
 -   **webpackConfig**: Specify the path for the webpack configuration file.
 Defaults to `webpack.config.js`

+#### Exclude Options

+Use exclude to optimize the diagram you want to build.

+-   To include all the dependencies, just specify an empty string. **WARNING**: Consider adding `maxDepth` in the case where `node_modules` is not excluded to avoid vs code to freeze.

 #### Layout Options